xinyuhou94/xinyuhou94.github.io/_pages/about.md

 * I completed my BA (Economics) and BS (Mathematics) at Wuhan University, and PhD in Economics at Washington University in St. Louis, where my PhD supervisor is Nobel Prize laureate [Philip H. Dybvig](https://dybfin.wustl.edu/).
 I am currently working on a paper with Prof. Dybvig about firm gambling using derivatives under the impact of "superpriority," which are bankruptcy safe harbor protections for qualified financial contracts (QFCs).
 See below.
 * My research interests lie in general Law and Economics, Corporate Finance, Banking and Economic Theory.
 My current works focus on corporate bankruptcy and liability.
 * I am also affiliated with the Finance subject group at CJBS and Cambridge Trinity College.
 * I am a gym rat.
 I do weight lifting, rock climbing, cycling, and tennis.
-In Cambridge, I start rowing in the Trinity Boat Club and practicing Aikido, a Japanese martial art aiming at overcoming oneself instead of cultivating violence.
+In Cambridge, I have been rowing in the Trinity Boat Club and practicing Aikido, a Japanese martial art aiming at overcoming oneself instead of cultivating violence.
 * I like sketching, playing the YangQin (a Chinese musical instrument), and praciticing 无为(wúwéi).

 ### _Gambling for Redemption or Ripoff, and the Impact of Superpriority (under review)_